Mahakaal-code1532/Attention-Based-Language-Translator-Neural-Machine-language--/README.md

-# Transformer-Based Machine Translation Model
+# Attention Based Language Translator - Neural Machine Language
 This repository contains an implementation of a transformer-based machine translation model, inspired by the "Attention is All You Need" paper.
 The model is designed to translate text from English to Italian using the Opus Books dataset.

 ## Project Overview